 Remember when California Pizza Kitchen first opened up?
 I thought it was such a treat to visit the Lenox location and have a gourmet pizza.
 Given the fact that I can pick one up at the grocery store, and specialty pizza places are all over, the novelty quickly wore off.
 So, when I was invited to attend the launch of the New Adventures menu at their Atlantic Station location, I wasn’t overly excited.
 But CPK really impressed me.

 The New Adventures menu consists of about five new items that are all 640 calories or less.
 I took some spectacular pictures of the dishes.
-Unfortunately they are in the hard drive of now dead cell phone.
+Unfortunately they are in the hard drive of my now dead cell phone.
 So, the pictures you see below are all courtesy of California Pizza Kitchen.

 I’m not the biggest fan of Quinoa, but the pairing with Arugula, red onion, pine nuts and feta was wonderful.